All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Based on the data we have, retatrutide appears to offer several advantages:

 Greater weight loss magnitude.
-If TRIUMPH-1 confirms 24% or greater weight loss, retatrutide will clearly surpass both semaglutide (approximately 15% to 17%) and tirzepatide (approximately 20% to 22%) in head-to-head comparisons of their pivotal trial data.
+If TRIUMPH-1 confirms 24% or greater weight loss, retatrutide will clearly surpass both semaglutide (approximately 15% to 17%) and tirzepatide (approximately 20% to 22%) in head-to-head comparisons of their important trial data.

 Superior metabolic benefits.
 The liver fat reduction data from Phase 2 (86% at 12mg) far exceeds what has been reported for other GLP-1 or dual-agonist drugs.
 This positions retatrutide as a potential treatment for metabolic dysfunction-associated steatotic liver disease (MASLD, formerly known as NAFLD), a condition affecting roughly 30% of the global population.